anmolkarn271/CodeAlpha_WebScraping/README.md

-# CodeAlpha_WebScraping
+# CodeAlpha Web Scraping

+## Internship Domain
+Data Analytics

+## Task
-Web Scraping project for CodeAlpha Data Analytics Internship
+Web Scraping

+## Tools Used
+- Python
+- BeautifulSoup
+- Pandas
+- Requests

+## Description
+This project scrapes quotes from a public website and stores them in a CSV file for analysis.

+## Output
+- scraped_data.csv (stored in data folder)